-This legal advice website is managed by Winston Solicitors LLP, authorised and regulated by the Solicitors Regulation Authority.
-Our service is dedicated to providing advice on medical negligence (malpractice) and NHS complaints in England & Wales.
+This legal advice website is managed by Pryers Solicitors LLP, authorised and regulated by the Solicitors Regulation Authority.
+Our service is dedicated to providing advice on medical claims in England & Wales - call us now for an informal chat about your case on 0800 023 8845.

 You have suffered injury or harm as a result of negligence.